lbarberi1927/solar_spectropolarimetry/readme.md

 Training configurations can be modified in the `configs/NN_config.py` file.
 The computing resources needed for training are specified in the `runner.sh` script.

-If you wish to run training locally, simply run the following command:
+If you wish to run training locally (recommended), simply run the following command:

 ```bash
 python3 -m src.core.train
 ```

-The trained model will be saved in the `logs` directory, under the name specified in the `configs/NN_config.py` file.
+The trained model will be saved in the `logs` directory, as specified in `configs/NN_config.py`.

 ## Deployment
 To calculate the four components (I, Q, U, V) of the Stokes vector, given a set of input physical parameters, run the